PaperCutSoftware/pdfsearch/GOPHERCON-EU.md

 How I learned Go by Writing an IPP Network Print Server.
 -------------------------------------------------------

-In 2016, [PaperCut](https://www.papercut.com/), a printing control company, decided it needed to build its own print server.
+In 2016, [PaperCut](https://www.papercut.com/), a printing control company, decided it needed its own print server.
 Around that time, our CEO had decided all our printing systems code, which until then had been written in C, was to be written in Go going forward.

 PaperCut’s strategic goals for the print server were to: